moby/moby/docs/reference/builder.md

     ENV myDog Rex The Dog
     ENV myCat fluffy

-will yield the same net results in the final container, but the first form is preferred because it produces a single cache layer.
+will yield the same net results in the final image, but the first form is preferred because it produces a single cache layer.

 The environment variables set using `ENV` will persist when a container is run